knpuniversity/rest/knpu/episode2/hateoas-router.md

 [[[ code('8992c67bfb') ]]]

-And don't forget that we need a `use` statement for that `SymfonyUrlGenerator`, so I'll click "import" to have PHPStorm add this class to the top of the file for me.
+And don't forget that we need a `use` statement for that `SymfonyUrlGenerator`, so I'll click "import" to have PhpStorm add this class to the top of the file for me.
 This class comes from the HATEOAS library, and we're just passing it the `url_generator` object, which in Silex, is the object responsible for generating URLs.
 In Symfony, it's called `router`.